 Coverage from Eventsured can be purchased online in just minutes and provides coverage for general liability, personal injury, liquor liability, as well as damage to a venue or any vendor equipment.
 Insurance from Eventsured also provides no-fault coverage that pays the cost of medical care for anyone injured at your wedding (there is a $1,000 limit on this coverage that can be increased to $5,000 or $10,000).

 While policies purchased through Eventsured are only designed to provide coverage for the day of your wedding, policyholders can also choose to add coverage for a rehearsal dinner, gifts, attire, jewelry, photographs, or videos.

 Lastly, Eventsured customers can add coverage for cancellations or postponements or for any lost deposits if a vendor goes out of business or fails to show up.

 Best Online Service: WedSure

 WedSure is a specialty wedding insurance offered through R.V.
 Nuccio & Associates, a national broker founded over 25 years ago that’s licensed in all 50 states.
-Wedding policies issued by WedSure are backed by European giant Allianz, which is the world’s largest insurance company.
+Wedding policies issued by WedSure are backed by European giant Allianz, which is one of the world’s largest insurance companies.

 Using WedSure, customers can quote, buy, and print proof of a policy online anytime, day or night.